xeago/gradblog/graduation/development-process.md

 To fit in with this process, I propose a short development cycle (around 1 to 2 weeks) with frequent delivery of intermediate products.
 Waiting until the end of my internship before delivering products would spell disaster: the rest of the service would stall, codebases would divert and cause headaches on merges, lack of continuous feedback and other nuisances.
 The priority within each cycle is as follows: improve the codebase, design and architecture and secondly introduce new features or behavior.
 Midway through my internship I will (re-)evaluate this proposal and discuss it with my supervisors.

+# (Re-)evaluation
+There were no causes for concern regarding the development process.
+Therefore it has not been altered.